How Do I Become An Actor?

 To become an actor (or actress, if you prefer) is an ongoing process.
 It is an adventure and an all-consuming task.
 To achieve this you need to be 400% dedicated (unless your competition is already 400% dedicated, in which case you need to be 401% dedicated!).
 You also need to be a focused dreamer – letting yourself dream the big things and acting career you want to achieve, but beginning to plan how you are going to get there.
 You need to take risks – and be prepared for failure.
 You also need to be instructed well – shown the skills you need to develop and work hard at developing them.
 Once you decide that you would like to become an actor, you become a student of the acting craft.
 What’s more, you never stop being a student of acting.
 You need to go into this knowing this.
 You will constantly be learning, you will constantly be developing and you will never stop training.
 THIS IS IMPORTANT TO SURVIVE!

 Most actors learn their craft through attending a drama school or conservatoire.
 While it is possible to cut your teeth as an actor through actual work experience, you will generally be taken more seriously if you have demonstrated a commitment (dedication) to acting by undertaking a course to help you build your skills.
+You can, of course, take private acting lessons with an acting coach like me.

 Training to Become a Master of Many Acting Skills